Learning classical density functionals for ionic fluids: Training one-body direct correlation neural functionals

 \subsection{Training data}

 Following Ref.~\onlinecite{Sammuller2023}, we employ randomized simulation conditions by generating external potentials of the form

 where $A_n$ and $\theta_n$ are randomly selected Fourier coefficients and phases, respectively, and $L_z$ is the simulation box length in the $z$ direction.
 The phases $\theta_n$ are chosen uniformly in the interval [0, $2\pi$), and values of $A_n$ are drawn from a normal distribution with zero mean and a variance of $0.06\,(\mrm{k}_{\mrm{B}}T)^2$.
 Cubic simulation boxes with $L_z=24\,\mrm{\AA}$ with periodic boundary conditions were used.
-The second summation denotes up to four piece-wise linear functions
+The second summation denotes up to four piecewise linear functions

-while $0 < z_1 < z_2 < L_z$.
+with $0 < z_1 < z_2 < L_z$.
 The locations $z_1$ and $z_2$ are distributed uniformly while $V_1$ and $V_2$ follow from an unbiased normal distribution with variance of $\,(\mrm{k}_{\mrm{B}}T)^2$.
 Similarly, the external electrostatic potential used is also randomized with an analogous form

 For a subset of simulations, we explicitly impose planar hard walls by setting $V_{\nu}(z) = \infty$ for $z < z_{\mrm{w}}$ and $z > L_z - z_{\mrm{w}}$ with $z_{\mrm{w}}=2\,\mrm{\AA}$.
 The chemical potential is randomly chosen in the range $\beta\mu_{R,\nu} \in [-10.5, -4.0]$.
 The thermal wavelengths were set to $\Lambda_\nu=1\,\mrm{\AA}$.